The de Brécy Tondo and it's relationship with Raphael's Sistine Madonna

 The Canvas Support: The support is made of flax with a faint red earth colouring and is a tight, plain, tabby weave of very good quality.
 Although thin and tightly woven, the threads are uneven, indicating that the flax has been hand-spun and hand-woven.

-The Paint: Examination of paint samples by stereo microscope and comparison against reference slides identified the pigments red madder lake, yellow ochre, burnt sienna and lead white.
-All of these pigments have been used by artists from early times.
+'The Paint: Examination of paint samples by stereo microscope and comparison against reference slides identified the pigments red madder lake, yellow ochre, burnt sienna, lead white and Prussian Blue.
+All of these pigments (except Prussian Blue) have been used by artists from early times.
 Examination by scanning electron microscope revealed that the paint layer is particularly thin and in cross-section can be seen several distinct and discrete strata of paint, usually three, having the character of thin glazes.
 It also revealed that there was no evidence of pigment particles in the blue paint layer.
-The blue paint was therefore submitted to elemental analysis by energy dispersive X-ray, using an electron microprobe.
-This test established that it contained no iron or other metal elements, apart from a few inclusions of lead derived from the lead white ground.
+'The blue paint from seven diverse areas was therefore submitted to elemental analysis by energy dispersive x-ray, using an electron microprobe.
+This test established that it contained no iron or other metal elements, apart from a few inclusions of lead derived from the lead white ground, thus refuting the identification of Prussian Blue, of which iron is the main element.

 Read the Tondo Paint Materials Report from the UK Forensic Science Services Ltd.

-© Copyright 2007 - 2013 The de Brécy Trust.
+© Copyright 2007 - 2023 The de Brécy Trust.
 All rights reserved.